JFK24/zeppr/README.md

 - Hourly data tables have 1 row per hour and thus 24 rows per day
 - Each hour has only 1 temperature (no min and max day temperatures)
-- Let us define growing degree-hours as the same than growing degree-days but applied for a single hour where the min and max temperatures are both equal to the temperature for this hour
+- Let us define growing degree-hours as the same as growing degree-days but applied for a single hour where the min and max temperatures are both equal to the temperature for this hour
 - The degree-days for 1 day is equal to the sum of its 24 degree-hours divided by 24.